MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_irq_device_policy.md

 ### -field IrqPolicyAllCloseProcessors

 The operating system should assign interrupts from the device to processors that are close to the device.
-On non-NUMA computers, the effect of this value is identical to that of <b>IrqPolicyAllProcessorsInMachine</b>.
+On non-NUMA computers, the effect of this value is identical to that of **IrqPolicyAllProcessorsInMachine**.

 ### -field IrqPolicyOneCloseProcessor